Stress. It’s one of those joys in life we all experience, and simultaneously love to hate.

 Certain apps make stress relief easy.
 Some of our favorites include:

-- Headspace and 10% Happier: Two apps that includes dozens of guided meditations that can help you manage stress (cool tech + meditation = winning!)
+- Headspace and Ten Percent Happier: Two apps that include dozens of guided meditations that can help you manage stress (cool tech + meditation = winning!)

 - Brain.fm: A cool technology that plays AI-generated music designed for the brain to improve focus, meditation, relaxation, naps and sleep within 15 minutes of use for boosting productivity.